 How many ways do we love Angela Rye?
-Let us count the ways.
+Oh, let us count the ways.
 And the reasons.

-For those of you who might not be familiar with Angela Rye, she’s an attorney and a political analyst.
+For those of you who might not be familiar with Ms. Angela Rye, she’s an attorney and a political analyst for political stations like CNN.
 Angela garnered fame though her sharp commentary on various TV interviews, round table debates, and guest appearances.

 The Seattle native comes from a family of community activists and began her career in legislative advocacy at the National Association for Equal Opportunity in Higher Education.

-Here are ten reasons why we absolutely love Angela Rye.
+Here are ten (of many more) reasons why we absolutely love Angela Rye.

 1. She has a plethora of titles